 - Click on Help > About Firefox.

-- Firefox will check for any pending update.
-If available, you will see an Update to xxx version option.
+- Firefox will check for any pending updates.
+If available, you will see an Update to the shown version option.
 Click on the Update button to download and install the Firefox update.

 Once the update is installed for your browser, close and relaunch the browser.
 Try to access any Netflix video and check for any improvements.